-4.1.1.
-The generators of wTF^o .
-There is topological meaning to each of the generators of wTF^o : they each stand for a certain local feature of framed knotted ribbon tubes in \mathbb{R}^4 .
-As in Section 3.4, the tubes are oriented as 2-dimensional surfaces, and also have a distinguished core with a 1-dimensional orientation (direction).
+4.2.1.
+The generators of wTF.
+There is topological meaning to each of the generators of wTF: via a generalization of the Satoh tubing map of Section 3 they each stand for local features of framed knotted ribbon tubes in \mathbb{R}^4 .